At Christmas, The Swedish Smörgåsbord Redefines Over The Top

 "The trick is to take it easy, because if you overload [your plate] you don't get to the fourth course," says Kindvall.

 The rules are here to help.
 You start with herring and cheese, then dabble in seafood, gravlax, crawfish, shrimp and fish paté.
-The third round is cold cuts, ham, sausage, paté, salad and pickles and the fourth is warm dishes, meatballs and Jansson's Temptation –– a potato casserole with cured sprats [a forage fish-like herring].
+The third round is cold cuts, ham, sausage, paté, salad and pickles and the fourth is warm dishes, meatballs and Jansson's Temptation — a potato casserole with cured sprats (a forage fish-like herring).
 And then there's dessert.
 Who has room for dessert?

 At the Swedish embassy in Washington, D.C., which hosts an invitation-only Christmas table for 1,000 guests every December, chef Frida Johansson (and her team of one) begin prep work two months ahead of time.
 First up is glögg, a traditionally red drink that Johansson reimagines as a white drink.
 (No red drinks are allowed in the Embassy due to the white flooring.)
 Despite the heavy workload come December, the chef loves her job.
 "I came for one year and seven years later I am still here," she says with a laugh.